River Cruises in Germany- A Stress-Free Way to Experience Germany

 What are the Staterooms Like?

-Staterooms on a River Cruise Ship vary from ship to ship, and cruise line to cruise line.
-Each ship boasts a number of different levels or staterooms, from the very basic… beds, bath, closet… to the opulent suite with private balcony.
+Staterooms on a River Cruise Ship vary from ship to ship and cruise line to cruise line.
+Each vessel boasts several different levels of staterooms, ranging from the basic with bed, bath, and closet to the opulent suites with private balconies.

-All staterooms are serviced daily, much like a hotel room, by a ship steward who insures that you are enjoying the best possible experience.
+All staterooms are serviced daily, much like a hotel room, by a ship steward who ensures that you are enjoying the best possible experience.

 Rhine River Cruise

-The romantic Rhine River runs from the southeastern base of the Swiss Alps, in the canton of Grisons north through the heart of Germany and ends at the North Sea in the Netherlands.
-Cruising the Rhine takes you past Fairy Tale Castles and wineries that were established during the time of the Romans.
-The river is used as a major transportation waterway for goods and people.
-Castles were built along the river to collect tolls, and vineyards line the hillsides.
+The romantic Rhine River runs from the southeastern base of the Swiss Alps, in the canton of Grisons north through the heart of Germany, and ends at the North Sea in the Netherlands.
+Cruising the Rhine takes you past Fairy Tale Castles and wineries established during the time of the Romans.
+The river remains a vital transportation route for goods and people.
+On the banks, you’ll see castles that were built along the river to collect tolls, and vineyards line the hillsides.

-Cruise for a few days or a week on the Rhine… see Cologne (Koln) with it’s magnificent Cathedral and Chocolate Museum, stop for a few glasses of wine along the famous Drosselgasse in Rudesheim, and enjoy visiting Medieval Castles and churches in cities like Bacharach.
+Cruise for a few days or a week on the Rhine.
+One day, you’ll see Cologne (Koln), with its magnificent Cathedral and chocolate museum.
+Then, stop for a few glasses of wine along the famous Drosselgasse in Rudesheim.
+You can also enjoy visiting Medieval Castles and churches in cities like Bacharach.
 Strasbourg, Mainz.
 The Black Forest and Basel are also along the Romantic Rhine.

-While the Rhine is beautiful in the summertime, during the month of December, the Christmas Markets make the Rhine an extra special place to visit.
+While the Rhine is beautiful in the summertime, the Christmas Markets in December make the Rhine an extra special place to visit.
 Book a cruise with friends and fellow shoppers, and enjoy the smells and flavors of the Christmas Season in Germany.

 Moselle River Cruise